Josh Cribbs: 2008 season

 For the fourth straight season, Cribbs again had a touchdown on a kickoff return, scoring on a 92-yard return versus the Baltimore Ravens in Week 9.
 It was the fifth kickoff return touchdown of Cribbs's career.
-Cribbs also had a four-yard rushing touchdown against the Buffalo Bills in a Monday Night Football game.
+Cribbs also had a four-yard rushing touchdown against the Buffalo Bills.
 On November 26, 2008, after placing Brady Quinn on injured reserve, the Browns named Cribbs their emergency quarterback.

 2009 season

 On September 13, in the Browns' home opener versus the Minnesota Vikings, Cribbs returned a punt 67 yards for a touchdown, tying the team record for career returns for a touchdown (seven) with Eric Metcalf.
 Also, in that same game, Cribbs was named as a starting wide receiver for the first time in his NFL career.
 On October 18, Cribbs returned a Pittsburgh kickoff for a touchdown, breaking the team record for returns for a touchdown.
-In this game he became the first NFL player to throw an interception and record a kick-off return touchdown in the same game since 1950.
+In this game, he became the first NFL player to throw an interception and record a kick-off return touchdown in the same game since 1950.
 On December 10, Cribbs led the Browns to victory over the Pittsburgh Steelers, their first win over their rival in 13 games.
 Cribbs led all offensive players with 200 all-purpose yards, including 87 yards rushing out of the Wildcat formation.
 On December 20, Cribbs returned two kickoffs for touchdowns against the Kansas City Chiefs to set and extend the all-time NFL record for most kickoff returns for touchdowns in a career.
 On December 29, Cribbs was named to the 2010 Pro Bowl for the second time in his career as the Browns' and AFC's representative as the kick returner.
 Cribbs was also named the Browns' team MVP for the 2009 season.

 2010 season

 Relations between Cribbs and the Browns soured at the end of the 2009 season, as negotiations on a new contract extension ended with a reported $1.4 million per year offer that Cribbs felt was insultingly low.
 On January 7, 2010, Cribbs cleaned out his locker at the Browns' training complex and announced his intention to walk out on the final three years of his contract, telling reporters, "... it absolutely felt like the last time I'd be setting foot inside the building.
 I feel like it's over for me in Cleveland", adding that the Browns' offer felt "like I've been betrayed and stabbed in the back."

 On March 5, 2010, Cribbs re-signed with the Cleveland Browns with a three-year, $20 million contract.

 In January 2010, Cribbs was named to the NFL's All-Decade Team for the 2000s.
+He was ranked 84th by his fellow players on the NFL Top 100 Players of 2011.